Best Dash Cams in the UK Reviews – For 2019

 An additional feature, and an all-important one for motorists, which is included is top-notch GPS.
 By utilising Google maps and an extremely accurate sensor, your speed, journey and most importantly your location is recorded.
 Moreover, in the case of an accident, all road names and types are logged, thus providing you with every detail of the incident.

-Efficiency, security and safety are the name if the game with the Nextbase 312GW, with all aspects of a supreme dash cam accounted for with creative ingenuity and hi-tech additions.
-It is easy to see why this is still regarded by many as the uk’s best dash cam on market in 2017.
+Efficiency, security, and safety are the names if the game with the Nextbase 312GW, with all aspects of a supreme dash cam, accounted for with creative ingenuity and hi-tech additions.
+It is easy to see why this is still regarded by many as the UK’s best dash cam on market in 2019.

 - Easy to dismount and attach